Connecting thoughts

 Docker in development: Episode 2

-Continuing our Docker in development series, in this episode we’ll dockerize a Ruby on Rails application.
+In this episode of our Docker in development series, we’ll guide you through the process of dockerizing a Ruby on Rails application step-by-step.

 Docker in development: Episode 1